ckormanyos/mpir/README.md

 [MPIR Library](https://en.wikipedia.org/wiki/MPIR_(mathematics_software))
 from William Bart and the MPIR Team.

-It appears as though the original [mpir source code](https://github.com/wbhart/mpir) has for the most part fallen out of support. `ckormanyos/mpir` preserves the MSVC build of mpir on VS2022 (and beyond). `ckormanyos/mpir` is, itself, a fork of [winlibs/mpir](https://github.com/winlibs/mpir).
+It appears as though the original [MPIR source code](https://github.com/wbhart/mpir) has for the most part fallen out of support. `ckormanyos/mpir` preserves the build of MPIR on VS2022 (and beyond). `ckormanyos/mpir` is, itself, a fork of [winlibs/mpir](https://github.com/winlibs/mpir).

 There are assembly files in this project and they are assembled